BasementKrew/revelation.io/_posts/2014-02-21-json-parsing.markdown

 {% endhighlight %}

-Now a normal boilerplate heavy way this would be accomplished would be like so:
+Now a common way to accomplish this would be with boilerplate:

 {% highlight objective-c %}